Jeff (JEFF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jeff Historical Price

-According to the latest data gathered on Jeff live price page, the current price of Jeff is 7.0USD.
-The circulating supply of Jeff(JEFF) is 998.40K JEFF , giving it a market capitalization of $6.98M.
+According to the latest data gathered on Jeff live price page, the current price of Jeff is 7.16USD.
+The circulating supply of Jeff(JEFF) is 998.40K JEFF , giving it a market capitalization of $7.14M.

 The Jeff Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JEFF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.